Birds, collateral victims of agricultural intensification in Europe

 To overcome this difficulty, the scientific method can always rely on protocols and control variables.
 Thus, the effect of substances assumed to be problematic and of all other factors with a potential effect will not be manipulated experimentally, but studied statistically.

-If it's brutal enough to force-feed pesticides to birds, it's even more absurd to imagine being able to experiment with everything.
+For, if it's already a bit brutal to force-feed pesticides to birds, it's even more absurd to imagine being able to experiment with everything.
 Instead, we'll be able to check whether the use of increasing quantities of pesticides is reflected over time by a drop in the number of insects.
 In other words, we'll approach the question from an epidemiological angle.

 But there's a catch.
 We can always assume that it's not the pesticides that are to blame, but stress, air pollution, drought or any other variable that has a direct or indirect influence on the system under study.